Strvm/meta-ai-api/README.md

 With this you can easily prompt the AI with a message and get a response, directly from your Python code. **NO API KEY REQUIRED**

+**Meta AI is connected to the internet, so you will be able to get the latest real-time responses from the AI.**

 ## Usage
 1. **Download**: